kevinhuang78/poker-planning-demo/readme.md

 # Deployment process

-- Client side is automatically done with Vercel every time someone push on `main`
+- Client side is automatically done with [Vercel](https://vercel.com/) every time someone push on `main`
-- Server side is automatically done with [Render](https://dashboard.render.com/) every time someone push on `main`
+- Server side is automatically done with [Render](https://render.com/) every time someone push on `main`

 # Demo

+To launch the demo, you need to "wake up" the server because I'm using Render on free plan so the server is sleeping until you use it
+What you need to do is simply to go to this URL: https://poker-planning-demo-server.onrender.com/

 URL of demo: https://poker-planning-demo-client.vercel.app/